vikingeducation/prep_basics/test-yourself-answers.md

 #### Web Server

 A program usually running on a remote computer that responds to requests from a browser.

+Communicates with the client by a protocol, namely http, and responds with a minified version of html markup of the website requested.

 *Contributed by [Unknown]*